 I have collected encased coins for many years.
 These tokens are rarely available at a dealer's shop or table at a show.
 There are sometimes a few, but never enough to satisfy my desires or needs.
 To solve that problem I turned to eBay.
-On eBay there are thousands of listings for encased coins.
-As a result of looking closely at listings on a daily basis I learned a bit about buying on eBay.
+On eBay, there are thousands of listings for encased coins.
+As a result of looking closely at listings daily, I learned a bit about buying on eBay.

 Here are some rules I follow when buying:

 Site Copyright 1999-2021 by Bruce Perdue Email: Webmaster All Rights Reserved ©Copyright Bruce Perdue